A Meat-Summer Night's Dream: A Tangible Design Fiction Exploration of Eating Biohybrid Flying Robots: Results

+Participants reported that cross-media representations, including slideshow drawings, decorative birds, the live drone, the 3D-printed model, and the edible roasted birds shaped their perception of the boundary between “animal” and “machine”.

+Design cues strongly mediated anthropomorphism and engagement: P5 observed that the absence of eyes in the model helped it remain object-like: \textit{“The moment you have eyes, I think, makes it a person… the absence of that helped.”} P1 likened the 3D print to a “butchered” version of the bird-drone, highlighting contrasts between living and mechanical forms.
+P4 emphasized the robot-like qualities of the hybrid, noting its mechanical parts and the design logic of starting with a robot and adding biological material; he noted how gradual addition of human features can shift perception but preferred the hybrid to remain clearly machine-like, reinforcing its role as a meat-production device.

+P2 noted that the cross-media layering representations suggested possibilities for future iterations, imagining a synthesis of form and function: \textit{“I could imagine… with more resources… to have the drone technology that makes it function join with that beautiful 3D printed resin model.”} He further suggested that adding feathery textures on the drone model could enhance perceived vitality, noting that even the small decorative birds (see \autoref{fig:details_appendix}b) on the table contributed a stronger sense of life and observation.
+Participants also noted that seeing slideshow representations (e.g., \autoref{fig:event}b) of how animals are raised, prepared, and consumed clarified both practical and ethical aspects.

-The hands-on, participatory character of the theatrical method was also generative.
-P6 described handling the models and watching the drone as a form of imaginative play: \textit{“I’m totally game for that… I can pretend this is a bird and not a drone… it led to a good moment where the drone kind of had a mind of its own.”} P4 and P5 similarly emphasized that physically interacting with the models and drones stimulated richer speculation than written reports or static visuals, while group discussion further expanded perspectives.
-P2 extended this idea, framing food itself as a medium of speculation: \textit{“We were literally putting the meat from the presentation inside our bodies”}---making imagined futures both tangible and memorable.
-As P4 summarized, such interactive experiences are \textit{“much more effective than one person sitting down with a laptop and typing out a scenario”}.
+The multisensory hands-on, participatory character of the theatrical method was also generative.
+P6 described handling the models and watching the drone as a form of imaginative play: \textit{“I’m totally game for that… I can pretend this is a bird and not a drone… it led to a good moment where the drone kind of had a mind of its own.”} P4 and P5 similarly emphasized that physically interacting with the models and drones stimulated richer imagination and reflection than written reports or static visuals.
+P2 extended this idea, framing the dining itself as a medium of engagement: \textit{“We were literally putting the meat from the presentation inside our bodies”}---making imagined futures both tangible and memorable.
+P3 added that \textit{“It felt like we were acting in a sci-fi movie.”} As P4 summarized, such interactive experiences are \textit{“much more effective”}, while P2 went further, positioning play as the key mechanism: \begin{displayquote} \textit{``This is a wonderful way to help people engage with a speculative future... there was a situation that allowed us all to dwell and process in it.''} \end{displayquote}